 What we don’t: Cheap padding and limited access to the main compartment.

-A couple years ago, REI gave their large-capacity Traverse pack a complete revamp.
-The latest version has a number of thoughtful features, including a top lid that converts into a day pack (it disconnects from the main bag extremely quickly), large and easy-to-access zippered hipbelt pockets, and an included rain cover.
+REI gave their large-capacity Traverse pack a complete revamp awhile back.
+The latest version has a number of thoughtful features, including a top lid that converts into a daypack (it disconnects from the main bag extremely quickly), large and easy-to-access zippered hipbelt pockets, and an included rain cover.
 REI’s Packmod compression straps and daisy chain system allow you to customize your external organization, and the pack also includes dedicated attachments for trekking poles and ice axes.
-Finally, the Traverse 60 drops 10 ounces off the previous 70-liter version but retains great durability, with burly 300-denier recycled ripstop nylon throughout.
+Finally, the Traverse 60 drops 10 ounces off the previous 70-liter version but retains great durability with burly 300-denier recycled ripstop nylon throughout.

-But unfortunately, that’s all the praise we have for the Traverse, which feels like a step back from the previous generation.
-Despite REI’s move to sustainable, bluesign-approved materials, the pack has a surprisingly budget feel: there’s no front access to the main compartment (the older model had a large, J-shaped zipper), and the raised foam padding on the backpanel feels like a true throwback to packs of yesteryear.
+Unfortunately, that’s all the praise we have for the Traverse, which feels like a step back from the previous generation.
+Despite REI’s move to sustainable, bluesign-approved materials, the pack has a surprisingly budget feel: There’s no front access to the main compartment (the older model had a large, J-shaped zipper), and the raised foam padding on the backpanel feels like a true throwback to packs of yesteryear.
 The result is less ventilation than more modern designs and compromised carrying comfort (unlike the Baltoro or Aether above, this is not the kind of pack you want to overload).
-Added up, the Traverse 60 is a fairly disappointing update to a much-loved pack, and for $229 we don’t think it’s worth the savings...
+Added up, the Traverse 60 is a fairly disappointing update to a much-loved pack, and for $249, we don’t know if it’s worth the savings...
 Read in-depth review

 See the Men's REI Co-op Traverse 60 See the Women's REI Co-op Traverse 60